-This course focuses on artmaking.
 You will be learning how to develop your ideas and art concepts to clearly resolved artworks, exploring your cultural perspective and personal point of view.
-You will refer to the work of established artists in developing your ideas, reflecting on ways you can learn from their practice.
+While this course focuses on art making, you will refer to the work of established artists in developing your ideas and reflecting on ways you can learn from their practice.
 High-level skills will be expected but the concept of what you are trying to say will be very important.
-What you create and the materials you use will be negotiated with your teacher, for example you might use ceramics, plaster casting or pottery wheels.
-This course is recommended to prepare you to work in the WACE Year 11 and Year 12 courses.
+What you create and the materials you use will be negotiated with your teacher, for example you might use ceramics techniques and processes, plaster casting, found objects or pottery wheels.
+This course is recommended to prepare you to work in Year 11 and Year 12 Visual Arts courses.

-THE ARTS
+THE ARTS - MUSIC

-ARTS - Music
+ARTS - MUSIC